velkokamenov/Forecast-English-Football-Results/README.md

 # Forecast-English-Football-Results
-Test different classification algorithms to predict Goal/Goal outcome in the English Premier League.
+Test different classification algorithms to predict Goal/Goal outcome in the English Premier League matches.
+Algorithms applied in python.